maxhully/partitions/README.md

 ## Project goals

 -   Compatibility with the pandas/numpy/scipy stack
--   Keep the door open for extending with Cython
+-   Intuitive interface.
+The user can work with nodes, edges, neighbors instead of directly with CSR matrices.
--   Present an intuitive interface
+-   Keep the door open for extensions (including with Cython) by providing the sparse adjacency matrices as part of the public interface.
 -   Prioritize efficiency in "big" operations (like generating spanning trees) over "small" and mutable operations (like adding an edge to the graph)